Pech Merle Cave, a major tourist site

 The research continued, even after the opening of the cave to the public and the original entrance to the cave was found in 1949.

-It is now the way out, but had to be altered because the distant artists who adorned the cave had to crawl in order to get inside.
+It now serves as exit, but had to be altered because the distant artists who adorned the cave had to crawl to get inside

 Galerie Préhistorique – Mammoths’ Chapel